wevm/viem/site/pages/docs/utilities/isAddress.md

 `boolean`

 Whether or not the address is valid.
-By default, it also verifies whether the address is in checksum format.

 ## Parameters